ganrad/ose-fis-jms-tx/README.md

    Substitute the name of your Pod in the command above.

 ### B] Test *ose-fis-jms-tx* microservice
-**NOTE:** At this point, the microservice [ose-fis-auto-dealer](https://github.com/ganrad/ose-fis-auto-dealer) should have been deployed to OpenShift and the corresponding pods for the microservice and backend datastore (MongoDB) should be running.
+**NOTE:** The microservice [ose-fis-auto-dealer](https://github.com/ganrad/ose-fis-auto-dealer) should have been deployed to OpenShift and the corresponding Pods for the microservice and backend datastore (MongoDB) should be running.
 The *ose-fis-auto-dealer* microservice exposes REST API service end-points which will be consumed by this microservice.

 1. Create and save a few XML Vehicle data files (*'batch update'*) into a working directory preferably on the server/machine where your Apache ActiveMQ server is deployed/running.
 A sample XML data file is provided in the *'data'* directory of this project.
 2. Use the Apache ActiveMQ Admin web application and login using admin credentials.
 See Admin URL below.
 Replace *'<host>'* with the hostname/IP address of the ActiveMQ server.

   ```
   ActiveMQ Admin URL : https://<host>:8161/admin
   ```